 - Reduce exposure to stranded assets¹ (fossil fuel reserves) by at least 50%.

-- Eliminate exposure to companies with more than 20% of revenue from coal-related activities unless carbon capture and storage procedures are used).
+- Eliminate exposure to companies with more than 10% of revenue from power generation coal-related activities (unless carbon capture and storage procedures are used).

 - Exclusion of tobacco and firearms.